-- 16 Go to the next directory, 02_quencha, by typing in a Terminal window: cd ../02_quencha - 17 You will perform the temperature quenching experiment for the value $\tau = 200 fs$.
-You are going to quench the temperature (set it to zero), and monitor the recovery of the system as it runs for τ time steps.
-If you would like to probe other values of τ , you should edit your configuration file echo.conf using nedit, changing the value of tau: set tau 200 - 18 Run the Molecular Dynamics simulation namd2 echo.conf > echo.log cp example-output/echo.log .
+- \ 16 Go to the next directory, 02\quencha, by typing in a Terminal window: cd ../02\quencha - \ 17 You will perform the temperature quenching experiment for the value $\tau = 200 fs$ .
+You are going to quench the temperature (set it to zero), and monitor the recovery of the system as it runs for $\tau$ time steps.
+If you would like to probe other values of $\tau$ , you should edit your configuration file echo.conf using VMD text editor, changing the value of tau: set tau 200 - 18 Run the Molecular Dynamics simulation namd2 echo.conf > echo.log cp example-output/echo.log .